dmcgits/dmcgits.github.io/mds/GPR103/week9_notes.md

   - [prefab concepts](https://unity3d.com/learn/tutorials/topics/interface-essentials/prefabs-concept-usage?playlist=17090)
   v=SMH8wY4HQ0I)
   - I haven't watched this yet but I watch his videos on everything, he's great. [prefabs 101 on Unity3D College](https://www.youtube.com/watch?v=46BxZNP0WXk)
+* If you like Unity3D College guy, watch his top unity mistakes video and some others.
+Some stuff will go over your head, but you'll pick things up.
+Brackeys is solid too if you don't mind lots of smiling man face and bad jokes.

 ## Assessment 2